 A changing landscape

-The new woodland will evolve mostly by natural regeneration but we’ll be giving it a helping hand through seed dispersal and tree planting.
-Temporary fencing and tree shelters will also protect the young trees from browsing animals such as deer and rabbit.
+The new woodland will evolve mostly by natural regeneration, but we’ve been giving it a helping hand through seed dispersal and tree planting.
 Natural woodland regeneration occurs when trees develop naturally from seeds that have fallen from nearby trees or dispersed by animals such as birds and squirrels.
-This natural regeneration will gradually join up the smaller pockets of woodland within Northwood and link more habitats together.
-This will provide greater opportunities for wildlife such as the dormouse and silver-washed fritillary butterfly as a bigger habitat will allow for more food and shelter.

-We will be planting some areas where seeds can’t quite reach just yet.
-We will only be planting species that are native to the area; this will include English oak, beech, field maple, whitebeam and hazel, as well as many shrub like species such as hawthorn, spindle and blackthorn.
+Between 2014 and 2016 the local community have planted over 13,000 trees in Northwood.
+We’ve only planted species that are native to the area; including English oak, beech, field maple, whitebeam, yew and hazel, as well as many shrub like species such as hawthorn, spindle and blackthorn.